-Changing the design (due to change in NGAO optical design or change in specification doesn't take too time consuming (say 2 days to design and two more days to refine update mechanical design and document.
+Changing the design (due to change in NGAO optical design or change in specification) doesn't take too much time - probably 2 days to design and two more days to refine update mechanical design and document.
 But, it would be nice to finalize design ASAP.

-Outstanding Items:
+Outstanding Items to be completed by PDR:

 - 1. Stray light (including Rayleigh scatter) analysis - 2.
 LODM Pupil & lenslet registration scheme - 3.
 Pupil aberrations at the lenslet. - 4.
 Simplification of the Optical Design of sensors if possible. - 5.
 Identifying what all needs to be prototyped in the next phase. - 6.
 Try to redesign the plano-(parabolic) convex lens to try and provide less aberrated LGS spots at the LGS assembly input. - 7.
-Cost reduction by finding more economical components for motion control. - 8.
+Cost reduction by finding more economical components. - 8.
 Draft interface documents between the LGSWFS assembly and the various other sub-systems. - 9.
 Detailed cost estimate revision, in support of the PD Phase NGAO Cost Book.